knlrvr/rateMap-v2/README.md

 3. Open `http://localhost:3000` in a browser to view the application

 ## Notes
-> Updating styling & adding more data as needed.
+> Updating styling & adding more data that creates a better representation of the issue.